jacobdensford/jacobdensford.com/projects/new-trpg.md

 1|Gain nothing and lose d8 XP
 2-3|Gain nothing and lose d4 XP
-4-6|Increase a skill's die or learn a new skill at d4 7-9|Gain a new class feature*
+4-6|Increase a skill's die or learn a new skill at d4 7-9|Gain a new class feat*
-10-12|Gain a feature from a different class* 13-19|Increase an attribute's die
+10-12|Gain a feat from a different class* 13-19|Increase an attribute's die
 20|Choose one and reroll